Mahshid-Enayat/simple-blog-/README.md

 # simple-blog

-### In this project, we designed a simple blog using HTML, CSS, JavaScript, Flask.
+### In this project, we designed a simple blog using HTML, CSS, JavaScript, Flask and Python.
 This blog has the following features:
 - Registration
 * entry and exit
 + Display posts